 Our website is our primary and most up-to-date source of information including all forecasts and warnings.
 Our social media channels supplement, but do not replace, the comprehensive information on our website.
 Our social media channels must never be solely relied on for information.

 Where 24/7 forecasting operations allow, the Bureau tweets about current and impending weather, especially significant weather events, including cyclones, tsunami and floods.
 Our tweets generally link to information on our website which remains the most up-to-date and comprehensive official source of information.
-The accounts are mostly used one way to share information but not engage in conversation.
+The accounts are used to share information but not engage in conversation.

 Monitoring and response